chickenandpork/vw4tools/README.md

 Specifying Formats
 ==================

 The user doesn't need to speficy the format of a file; vw4tool will try the file at the same time across many different parsers and see which one can make sense of it.
-Unfortunately, the parsers canot always chew through any user-interface codes (such as "press any key to continue") and preamble (the verbose text trash before the actual zone or aliases or such).
+Unfortunately, the parsers cannot always chew through any user-interface codes (such as "press any key to continue") and preamble (the verbose text trash before the actual zone or aliases or such).
 Trimming that to a minimum offers a better chance of parsing the file.

 The corollary to this is that if a file doesn't seem to parse, yet it seems like it should, remove anything before or after the actual content, and confirm that it was collected in a non-interactive method.
 If the user ever needs to "press any key for more", chances are, the parsed result will be either partial, or none at all.